brodieaustin/poisoned-well-novel/poisoned-well.md

 "The sun?" was the first questioned she asked in the glare of daylight.
 The light had leaped into the channel at the bottom of wagon suddenly, aggressively when the woman pulled back the covering and fake boards.

 "Yes, it's daytime now.
 Has been for a while," the woman replied.
 She reached down to help Manan up and out.
 "You can stretch your legs if you'd like, but make it quick."
-As Manan looked back at the girl, the woman added, "Don't worry about her, she's got a few more hours of sleep stored up in her."
+As Manan looked back at the girl, the woman added, "Do not worry about her, she's got a few more hours of sleep stored up in her."

-It was true, the poor girl probably hadn't slept, really slept in months, if not years.
+It was true, the poor girl probably had not slept, really slept in months, if not years.
 Not that Manan, with her usual hand to mouth existence, could claim much better, but begin haggard and grumpy could not compare to what this girl had gone through.
 Or, so she supposed.

 She jumped down from the wagon and her stiff legs caught her and buoyed her up.
 They loosened quickly enough as she paced around the wagon.
 Now in the daylight, she could feel the cold mountain air seeping through her clothes.
 Last night had been excitement and momentum.
 No time for cold when you were capering.

 "Dont' wander off," the woman warned her.
 "And be careful about your tracks."

 The road here, really the ruts that made up the road now, was really just layers and layers of compacted snow.
-If it hadn't been for the surefooted beast and the studded wagon wheels, they would not have made it far at all.
+If it had not been for the surefooted beast and the studded wagon wheels, they would not have made it far at all.
 Manan's feet even slipped out from under her several times.
 She caught her balance quickly, As I always do, she though, but the inner bravado was all acting, really.
 On the compacted road, her route around the wagon would leave little to no trail, certainly nothing that the town hunters could pick up.
 They were skilled at tracking antlered beasts, but not tracking men for leagues and leagues.

 As she paced, Manan struggled to reorganized the thoughts she had managed to line up and make tidy the night before.
 With her legs stuff and belly tinged with hunger, it was harder to keep those ordered facts in place.
 They had a tendency to wander and reshuffle just as she wanted to turn over some bit in her mind.

 One particular bit was the woman's name.
 She though that she had heard someone address the Water Woman in the town, but the name would not surface in her mind.
 Strangely, given that she was human contraband on this woman's wagon, Manan felt reluctant to ask.
 Playing the game truly and well meant arming yourself with information before asserting some position.
 Not know much about this woman made Manan feel weak, and she hated feeling weak.

-Wrapped up as tight in these inner convolutions as she was in her rough spun cloak and coverings, she didn't hear to woman calling her over to sit.
+Wrapped up as tight in these inner convolutions as she was in her rough spun cloak and coverings, she did not hear to woman calling her over to sit.
 When she did hear, she came over to the back of the wagon.
 The woman sat there with a handful of something.
 She offered them to Manan and said, "Chew these for your hunger.
-I don't have much else right now."
+I do not have much else right now."

 The wrinkled hard seeds became tacky and chewy as Manan tried to eat them.
-Deciding that she couldn't chew them, she settled on sucking on a handful of them in the back of her check.
+Deciding that she could not chew them, she settled on sucking on a handful of them in the back of her check.
 Whatever they were, she felt revitalized very quickly, ready to continue their...journey.

 ***

 As the wagon rocked and bounced over those hard ice roads, Manan swayed in and out of sleep.
 Several hours after the break, the wagon lurched to a stop.
 Manan's eyes opened wide at the sound of a man's voices.
 The girl was still asleep.
 Hopefully she would stay that way.
 Reflexively she felt her hand drift to he knife at her waist.
 It would be useless to fight if they discovered her, but her instincts were tuned this way.
-So, she didn't resist them and palmed the worn wooden hilt.
+So, she did not resist them and palmed the worn wooden hilt.

 She could only just make out what was happening outside, but she heard the woman assert, "You've no claim to search me..."
 Then an argument ensued.
 The wagon rocked back and forth.
 The quarrel was agitating the beast.
 The woman tried to calm it.
 Manan twisted slightly to press her ear closer to the wagon's bottom to hear better.